Paradox2405/Infectious-Disease-Contact-Tracing-Application/README.md

 4. Select path *Android / media / com.vmware.herald.app / Sensor*.
 5. Expect a list of log files (e.g. *contacts.csv*).
 6. Drag and drop to copy log files to computer for analysis.

+### All Contributions are welcome!

+Bug fixes and code optimiztions are in need!